rajjitlai/VirtualPaint/README.md

 💫 About this project:

-⭐ This project is being created using C++ programming language.
+⭐ This project is created using the C++ programming language.

 ⭐ The project also includes Open Computer Vision, viz.
 OpenCV dependencies.